 Pride and Prejudice is definitely one of my top good romantic movies.
 I once read this quote on Pinterest:

 Every woman wants Mr. Darcy.
 Most men are wondering who the heck Mr. Darcy is.

 This movie will delight all young women, and the men who don't want to be wondering who Mr. Darcy is.
-Elizabeth may have vowed that Mr. Darcy is the last man in the world whom she could ever marry, but that doesn't stop him.
+In this film adaptation of Jane Austen's most loved novel, Elizabeth may have vowed that Mr. Darcy is the last man in the world whom she could ever marry, but that doesn't stop him.